dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 ## Summary

 Dojo routing is a declarative, non-intrusive, mechanism to add complicated route logic to a web application.
-Importantly, by using a higher order component pattern, the widgets for the routes should not need to be updated and can remain solely responsible for their existing view logic.
+Importantly, by using a specialized widget with a render property, the widgets for the routes should not need to be updated and can remain solely responsible for their existing view logic.

 If you would like, you can open the completed demo application on [codesandbox.io](https://codesandbox.io/s/github/dojo/dojo.io/tree/master/site/source/tutorials/1030_routing/demo/finished/biz-e-corp) or alternatively [download](../assets/1030_routing-finished.zip) the project.